p2xai/gronka/README.md

 ### commands

+- `/download` - download media from a social media url (stores video/image without conversion)
-- `/convert` - attach a file or paste a url to convert it
+- `/convert` - attach a file or paste a url to download and convert to gif
 - `/optimize` - optimize an existing gif to reduce file size (supports custom lossy level 0-100)
-- `/stats` - see how many gifs gronka has made
+- `/stats` - see storage statistics and how many files gronka has stored
 - right-click a message → apps → "convert to gif" - quick convert from any message
+- right-click a message → apps → "download" - download media from message urls
 - right-click a message → apps → "optimize" - optimize a gif from any message

-### the cdn
+### storage

-gronka hosts the gifs it makes. you can hit these endpoints:
+gronka stores all downloaded media: videos, images, and gifs. when using r2, files are served directly from your r2 public domain. when using local storage, files are stored on disk and can be served via the local server endpoints:

 - `GET /health` - is it alive?
 - `GET /stats` - storage info
-- `GET /gifs/{hash}.gif` - your actual gif
+- `GET /gifs/{hash}.gif` - serve stored gifs (local storage only)
+- `GET /videos/{hash}.{ext}` - serve stored videos (local storage only)
+- `GET /images/{hash}.{ext}` - serve stored images (local storage only)
 - `GET /` - api info

 ### dashboard